End of An Era? COVID-19 Emergency Declaration End Dates Announced

 - Clear Your Old AR: We suggest that you focus your effort between now and 60 days after the official end of the emergency protections on ensuring all old AR is billed to the appropriate payers.
 As payers will likely remove the protections against timely filing, it is vital to ensure all claims are submitted promptly within standard filing windows and that your RCM operations prioritize requests for information and denial responses based on appeal windows.

-In the event your eligibility solution does not have this feature, don’t hesitate to get in touch with Wave HDC to discuss a clean-up project on these denials --- do not wait until the last minute!
+If your eligibility solution does not have this feature, don’t hesitate to contact Wave HDC to discuss a clean-up project on these denials --- do not wait until the last minute!

 - Determine Your HRSA Recoupment Exposure: We are very concerned about the implications this will have related to HRSA assessment actions.
-As many providers have already been contacted about sample assessments, findings show that 20-40% of HRSA-paid claims were paid inappropriately by the federal government.
+As many providers have already been contacted about sample assessments, findings show that the federal government paid 20-40% of HRSA-paid claims inappropriately.

 We anticipate that many providers will see large recoupments and corrective action plans resulting from standardized TPL auditing over the next 12 months.